-In Bangladesh, as of 2018, people aged 15 and over living with HIV was 13000 with a prevalence rate of 0.1%9.10 The number of death cases of people aged 15 and over was less than 1000 while the number of newly infected cases was 15000 on average10.
-Though the number of infected cases among the women in Bangladesh is in a decreasing rate compared to men in recent years, the chance of expanding rate of HIV among women can’t be underestimated11.
-10The factors responsible for expanding the infections of HIV in Bangladesh are mainly poverty, medical facilities, education, lack of sufficient screening practices and unprotected sexual practices1.
-Especially in the southern part of Bangladesh, with the influx of forcibly displaced Myanmar nationals or the Rohingya people in 2017, the risk of HIV infections increased due to increased sharing of syringes, needles, unprotected sexual practices and most importantly lack of knowledge12.
+In Bangladesh, there is a low prevalence of AIDS, with the virus affecting 0.1 per cent of the general population.
+But evidence shows that new cases are on the rise.
+Till 1st December 2017, 5,586 HIV positive cases were detected in Bangladesh of whom 865 were new.
+Most of the newly identified people living with HIV were concentrated in Dhaka (54%), Chittagong (21%), Khulna (10%) and Sylhet divisions (6%)9.
+HIV is spreading beyond the key groups, such as sex workers and injecting drug users10.
+Though the number of infected cases among the women in Bangladesh is lower rate compared to men in recent years, the possibility of expanding rate of HIV among women can’t be underestimated11.
+In the past five years, the numbers of housewives and pregnant mothers with HIV have risen.
+The rise in female cases is seen globally as feminization and an early sign of epidemic10.

 Women in Bangladesh are considered to be exposed with a high risk of HIV due to lack of opportunity for general and health education because of gender inequality and male dominance12.
-According to several studies, it’s reported that the level of knowledge among women is less than compared to men in Bangladesh.
-Mostly, women share the heavier weight of the consequences of the disease due to their less advantaged socio-economic position, limited access of sexually and reproductive health care13–15 and that’s why women are in more vulnerable situation to HIV infection and transmission.
-It’s also true that women in Bangladesh about HIV/AIDS is contaminated with myths and rumors which increases the number of HIV infection or transmission16.17
+Mostly, women share a large percentage of the consequences of this disease due to their less advantaged socio-economic position, limited access of sexually and reproductive health care13–15 and that’s why women are in more vulnerable situation to HIV infection and transmission.
+It’s also true that women in Bangladesh about HIV/AIDS is contaminated with myths and rumors which increases the number of HIV infection or transmission16.
+The factors responsible for expanding the infections of HIV in Bangladesh are mainly poverty, medical facilities, education, lack of sufficient screening practices, and unprotected sexual practices1.
+Especially in the southern part of Bangladesh, with the influx of forcibly displaced Myanmar nationals or the Rohingya people in 2017, the risk of HIV infections increased due to increased sharing of syringes, needles, unprotected sexual practices and most importantly lack of knowledge17.

-Literature review:

 Many studies have been conducted to know the level of knowledge and awareness about HIV/AIDS among the married women in Bangladesh using both primary and secondary data.
 Similar findings were found in several studies like the findings from BDHS in 2007 and India’s national family health survey in 2005-200618,19.
-In comparison, studies conducted in 13 countries of sub-Saharan Africa shows higher level of HIV/AIDS knowledge among the women as those countries experienced HIV pandemic earlier1,20.
-Another study shows that family planning knowledge among the women has been proved to be effective for preventing HIV transmission21.
-A mixed model analysis of BDHS pooled data describes that women of different age group have different level of HIV/AIDS knowledge whereas women aged 20-29 years are more aware of HIV than young married women (15-19 years)22.
-One Serbia based study revealed that 53% women of Serbian women aged 15-49 are likely to have immense knowledge about HIV/AIDS 23.

 Since there is no cure still invented and there is now a high risk of spreading in Bangladesh, higher level of awareness is needed among the people.
 In this situation, further research can show the present view of knowledge level among the married women of Bangladesh.
-Therefore, in this study, we aimed to explore the knowledge and awareness of HIV among the married women in Bangladesh, using the most recent Multiple Indicator Cluster Survey (MICS) dataset.
+Therefore, in this study, we aimed to explore the knowledge and awareness of HIV among the married women in Bangladesh, using three waves of Multiple Indicator Cluster Survey (MICS) dataset.
 We also intend to find out the factors of changing knowledge, attitude and intensity of HIV as well as the impact where advancement is required to enhance the knowledge of HIV.

 Methods: